RevolutionAnalytics/quickcheck/docs/tutorial.md

  [71] 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0
 ```

-The same is `TRUE` for argument `size`.
+A similar range of options is available for argument `size`.
 It can be a range, partially or completely specified, a RNG function or a formula returning exactly a vector of length 1.

 First form: